GeorgeKlemperer/1HobbyPage/README.md

 1. index.html - hobby page website.
 2. styles.css - The styles for my hobby page.
 3. index.js - The JavaScript for my hobby page.
-4. images - Contains all the images used on this website.
+4. images - Contains all the images used in this repository.